 We rate Chase’s home value estimator among the worst in the industry.
 It often undervalues homes by tens of thousands of dollars, and we found inaccurate or missing information on many homes we tested.

-Bank of America home values: FAQs
+Bank of America home values: FAQ

 Is Bank of America's home value estimator accurate?